 We don’t work for our clients; we work with them to create an honest, recognizable, and beautiful brand from the ground up.

 Take NE Development as one example.
 NE Development is a premier multifamily developer in the North Dallas area.
-Their high-rise project in Dallas’ exploding Legacy West area, LVL 29, offers luxury living like no other.
-Criterion.B has worked with NE Development from the early phases of the project to the high-rise coming on line in early 2019 — through to today.
+Their high-rise project in Dallas’ exploding Legacy West area, LVL 29, offers luxury living.
+Criterion.B has worked with NE Development from the early phases of the project to the high-rise coming online in early 2019 — through to today.